maciekmm/mionskowski.pl/content/posts/iframe-code-preview/index.md

 Many front-end developers and software companies blog about their trade.
 Oftentimes their writings include code examples with previews.
 Over the years a plethora of embeddable code playgrounds were created.

-Names such as CodePen, JSFiddle, JS Bin or Plunker may ring a bell to you.
+Names such as CodePen, JSFiddle, JS Bin, or Plunker may ring a bell to you.

-They are almost effortless to use, support frameworks, transpilers, preprocessors and other tooling that have evolved in the Javascript community over the years.
+They're almost effortless to use, support frameworks, transpilers, preprocessors and other tooling that have evolved in the Javascript community over the years.

-Unfortunately, using some of them might come with downsides or even serious consequences.
+Using some of them might come with downsides or even serious consequences.

 ## Potential drawbacks of embedding third-party playgrounds

 Embedding third-party playgrounds might be undesirable as some:

-- 😱 make you add a `<script>` tag which points to their domain with no `integrity` attribute to embed the preview [^1],
+- 😱 make you add a `<script>` tag to embed the preview.
+The url points to provider's domain with no `integrity` attribute to check if the code hasn't been tampered with [^1].
 - 🍪 welcome you with a huge cookie prompt,
 - 🐢 are slow to load,
 - 🕵️ track you and your visitors,